“Wait, carbs are okay?”

 I always recommend choosing organic foods whenever possible.
 This is partly because eating organic helps you avoid toxic chemicals resulting from crops treated with pesticides.
 But another thing you may not realize is that organic food truly provides more nutrients than many conventionally produced foods.
 That’s because the soil organic foods are grown in can maintain the nutrients far more than those abused by modern agricultural practices.

-As I said before, processing removes many nutrients and the natural fiber that carbs provide.
+Because processing removes so many nutrients and the natural fiber that carbs provide, it’s best to eat them in their whole, natural form.
 If a label has more words you can’t pronounce than words you recognize, it’s been overly processed and should be avoided.

 Refined sugars hit your bloodstream immediately, and the blood sugar roller coaster begins.
-Although foods containing a lot of natural sugar (like fruit) are converted to glucose more quickly than those lower in sugar, they’re still a much better choice than anything with added sugars.
-And be careful when reading labels — sugar has many aliases, and you may be consuming far more than you’re aware.
+Although foods, like fruit, that contain a lot of natural sugar are converted to glucose more quickly than those lower in sugar, they’re still far better than anything with added sugars.
+And be careful when reading labels — sugar has many aliases, and you may be consuming a lot more than you’re aware.

-So many natural, whole foods contain the dietary carbs that can keep you feeling your best.
+So many natural, whole foods contain the dietary carbs that can keep you feeling great.
 Vegetables are the most obvious choice.
-All vegetables are healthy carbs (especially if they are organic) and eating a wide variety of vegetables every single day is the best advice I can give.
-Whole fruits are also a great source of carbs, though if your body is sensitive to sugar, even the natural kind, you want to be careful about overconsumption of fruit.
+All vegetables are healthy carbs (especially if they are organic) and eating a wide variety of colorful vegetables every single day is the best advice I can give.
+Whole fruits are also a great source of carbs, but pay attention to your body.
+If your body is sensitive to sugar, even the natural kind, you’ll need to be careful about eating too much fruit.

-Even if you aren’t a huge fruit and vegetable fan, there are plenty of healthy carb choices.
+Even if you don’t love fruits and vegetables, there are plenty of healthy carb choices.
 Legumes, such as peas, lentils, and beans, are one great option.
 Nuts and seeds are another.
 In fact, we’re finding that heirloom seeds can provide amazing benefits to the body.
 Whole grains that haven’t been processed (pure oats, quinoa, etc) and tubers (potatoes, sweet potatoes and the like) are other great choices.

-While I am a big believer in allowing an occasional “treat” in order to maintain a healthy diet most of the time, there are many simple carbs that are best consumed once in a great while.
-This is especially true for those whose bodies are quite sensitive to processed foods and added sugars.
+I believe women should allow themselves an occasional “treat” in order to maintain a healthy diet most of the time.
+But there are many simple carbs that are best consumed only once in a great while, if at all.
+This is especially true for people whose bodies are quite sensitive to processed foods and added sugars.

-I’m sure the list will come as little surprise to most people.
-I haven’t met anyone yet who thought that the following were actually healthy choices.
+I doubt this list will surprise many people; I haven’t met anyone yet who thought that the following were actually healthy choices.

-Beverages high in added sugars are at the top of the list.
+Beverages high in added sugars – such as soda, sweetened iced tea, etc – are at the top of the list.
 The calories and blood sugar spikes just aren’t worth it!
-Water is the best choice, though 100% natural fruit juices are okay on occasion.
-Alcohol is quick to convert to sugar, so alcoholic beverages should be limited as much as possible.
+Water is the best choice, though 100% natural fruit juices are okay occasionally.
+Alcohol converts to sugar quickly, so alcoholic beverages should be limited as much as possible.

 White bread and other products made from white flour are low in nutrients and often also contain added sugars.
 Of course, pastries, cakes and cookies should be avoided as much as possible due to the sugar content and refined wheat typically used to bake them.